 Then monitor the planned execution and re-plan, as needed, to remain aligned with changing conditions as the supply chain progresses to the new normal.
-For situations where both demand and supply are disrupted, it becomes even more important to adjust demand and calculate new supply requirements together:
+For situations where both demand and supply are disrupted, it becomes even more important to adjust demand and calculate new supply requirements together.

-A General Approach to Both Supply-Side and Demand-Side Disruptions swan events.
+A General Approach to Both Supply-Side and Demand-Side Disruptions

+Procurement and supply chain planning managers at all levels should consider disruptions up to and including black swan events.
 Conduct scenario mapping during the business as usual stage and think through both the response to a disruption and recovery options, not just reacting to the immediate disruption.